Managing App Resources

-We can use blow command to create resources and bind which resource is created.
-This command depend on service-catalog.
+You can use the commands below to create resources and bind them to applications.
+These commands depend on the service-catalog.

 $ drycc help resources